 Sign in to Azure using different accounts from Visual Studio Code

 You can log off and log in again without any issues.
-It will likely not ask you to select the account or insert the password for a while.
+It will likely not ask you to select an account or enter a password for a while.

-But that will be a very different story when you are a consultant working with several clients using different types of accounts.
+But that will be a very different story when you are a consultant working with several clients across different account types.
 Fortunately, and unfortunately, this is my case!
-And to be completely honest, I’m not a big fan of Visual Studio Code to do enterprise projects.
+And to be completely honest, I’m not a big fan of Visual Studio Code to doing enterprise projects.
 I find it quite interesting to serve as a lightweight and quick code editor to do small things or inspect some code, but it is not exactly my favorite tool for creating complex and real projects.

 My first problem started because I was already logged in on Azure using my company Account as you can see in the picture below: